chromium/chromium/docs/updater/functional_spec.md

 Policies may be set by platform-specific means (group policy on Windows, managed preferences on macOS), or by communication with the device management server.

+For device management, the enterprise policies for Google applications are downloaded from the device management server periodically and stored at `%ProgramFiles(x86)%\Google\Policies` in the Windows file system.

 TODO(crbug.com/1339451): Document how conflicts between multiple policy sources are resolved.